waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.setup.md

 README.setup — Overpass SlackBuild

-This file explains how to set up the Overpass API database and supporting scripts.
+This file explains how to setup the Overpass API database and supporting scripts.
 The following included helper scripts are discussed and explained:

 ```